radrow/ddtrace/EVALUATION.md

 each execution may or may not deadlock at a certain time, depending on (1) intrinsic nondeterminism in their behaviour, and (2) further nondeterminism introduced by scheduling (similarly to the non-deterministic deadlock illustrated in Example 3.10 in the paper).

-More specifically:
+The following subsections explain how to compare the plots produced by the benchmark scripts above with those in the paper.

 #### Figure 15

-The produced plot may be slightly different w.r.t. the paper, but the overall trends should be the same:
+The plots produced for Figure 15 by our benchmarking script do not have a legend (we manually placed the legend shown in the paper).
+The produced plots may be slightly different w.r.t. the paper, but the overall trends should be the same:

-- In *Figures 15a, 15b and 15c*, the orange line should show values greater than blue and green, while red should be above orange.
+- In *Figures 15a, 15b and 15c*, the orange line should show values greater than blue and green lines, while red line should be above the orange line.
-- In *Figures 15a and 15b*, the blue line should present roughly the same values as the green one.
+- In *Figures 15a and 15b*, the blue line should present roughly the same values as the green line.
 - In *Figure 15b*, the blue and green lines should be close to zero.
-- In *Figure 15c*, the blue line should show values approximately 3 times lower than other lines.
+- In *Figure 15c*, the blue line should show values approximately 3 times lower than the other lines.

 #### Figure 16

-The figure in the paper visualises one specific execution per probe emission delay (none, 1000ms, or 5000ms).
-To produce the figure we manually selected 3 executions that clearly show how many queries, responses, and probes may be emitted, and when.
-The benchmark script runs numerous experiments for each delay, thus yields many candidates for Figures *16a*, *16b* and *16c*.
-The following trends should be observed:
+Each time series in Figure 16 in the paper visualises one specific execution of the benchmarked scenario, under different probe emission delays (0ms, 1000ms, or 5000ms).
+To produce Figure 16 we manually selected 3 executions that clearly show how many queries, responses, and probes may be emitted, and when.
+The benchmark script in the artifact runs and plots numerous experiments for each probe delay, and thus, produces many candidate plots for Figures *16a*, *16b* and *16c*; the script saves all such candidate plots as PDF files in the directories `output/figure_16_a/`, `output/figure_16_b/`, and `output/figure_16_c/`, respectively.

+In each produced plot, there may be any number of deadlocks (usually zero or one) reported as red dashed vertical lines; to create the figures in the paper, we selected two plots without deadlocks (Figures *16a* and *16b*), and one plot with a deadlock (Figure *16c*), and we manually placed the corresponding legends.

+When inspecting the candidate plots produced by the benchmarking scripts, you should be able to observe the following trends (also visible in the paper):

-- In variants of *Figure 16a*, the red solid line rises early and often above the dashed cyan one.
+- In the candidate plots for *Figure 16a* (PDF files saved in the directory `output/figure_16_a/`), the red solid line rises early, and often rises above the dashed cyan line.
-- In variants of *Figure 16b* and *Figure 16c*, the orange and green solid lines (respectively) are generally below both dashed cyan and dotted blue lines.
+- In the candidate plots for *Figure 16b* (PDF files saved in the directory `output/figure_16_b/`), the orange solid line is generally below both the dashed cyan and dotted blue lines.
-- In variants of *Figure 16c*, the green solid line should be close to zero unless a red dashed vertical line (indicating a deadlock) is present.
+- In the candidate plots for *Figure 16c* (PDF files saved in the directory `output/figure_16_c/`), the green solid line is generally below both dashed cyan and dotted blue lines; moreover, the green solid line should be always close to zero, _unless_ a red dashed vertical line (indicating a deadlock) is present.
+(This happens because probe emission increases when a deadlock occurs.)

-In each plot, there may be any number of deadlocks marked by red dashed vertical lines.
-It is not necessary that *Figure 16a and 16b* do not have such a line, while *Figure 16c* has (as in the figures in the paper).

 ### Simulation logs